beilabs/intro-to-java-for-android/README.md

 intro-to-java-for-android
 =========================
+##Lesson 6
+This lesson demonstrates several ways for us to work with the String object, as well as the basics of the Math object.
+We also look at the Calendar and SimpleDateFormat classes, as we try to determine how to display a difference in time between two dates.
+Completed:

 ##Lesson 5
 In this lesson, we take a look at exception handling within Java.
 You'll learn the difference between a checked and unchecked exception, as well as how we can use try / catch blocks to gracefully deal with errors that may arise during the execution of our code.
 We'll take a look at Eclipse's debugging features, and track down a logical error as well as an exception within a sample application.
 Finally, we'll examine the basic functionality and use of JUnit, and unit testing, and wrap up the lesson with a look at Eclipse's refactoring capabilities.
 Completed: 13/05/2013